carboncopies/BrainGenix-API/Docs/API.md

 **Request**:
 *Required Params*:

-- (float) `Radius_nm=` The radius of the sphere in nanometers.
+- (float) `Radius_um=` The radius of the sphere in micrometers.
-- (vec3) `Center_nm=` Position of the center of the sphere in nanometers.
+- (vec3) `Center_um=` Position of the center of the sphere in micrometers.
 Given as a json formatted list containing the three x,y,z coordinates.

 *Optional Params*: